LYNCH·LLP

 • How many art units does this examiner work in?

-This record spans 2 art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
+The examiner's record spans 2 art units within Technology Center 2100.

 Yes.
-Allowance rates across his art units range from 52% to 88%, indicating variation in outcomes by art unit.
-The 82% pooled rate is an aggregate across all his units.
+Allowance rates across the examiner's art units range from 52% to 88%, reflecting variation in outcomes by unit.

-No. This historical record describes past dispositions and is not a prediction of any individual application's outcome.
+No. The pooled figure describes historical decisions and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION